Dumud-Club/Dumud-Solana-Presale-Program/README.md

 # Presale contract for $DUMUD
-1. Owner can deposit the amount of token for presale from his wallet.
+1. Owner can deposit the amount of token for presale from their wallet.
 2. Users can deposit $SOL which will be limited to 3 $SOL and receive up to 75,000 $DUMUD.
 3. Extra $SOL should be returned to the user.
 4. Deposited $SOL should be transferred to the owner automatically.